What If Your Kids Don’t Want to Travel?

 But a few days into the trip, the whining about being homesick started.
 Then came the complaining (“Ugh!
 Not another castle!”).
 In the second week, while on the Isle of Skye, the whining turned into occasional crying and irritability.

 We certainly tried to take into consideration their needs and interests.
-We had rented a house that was, in my mind, an idyllic setting for kids (see them running back to the house above).
+We had rented a house that was, in my mind, an idyllic setting for kids.

 We let them pick out toys and books at the castle gift shops so they’d have things to do at the houses where we stayed.
 We took walks to meet sheep and bought them ice cream.
 Plus, my kids were traveling with not only their parents but also their grandparents.
 You’d think that with four adults doting on them, it couldn’t be so bad, right?